Emeraude/ECS/README.md

 # ECS Framework

 A portable templated Entity-Component-System framework written in C++11.
+This branch is for unstable version 2.0.
+For the stable version 1.0, see git tag v1.0.

 ## Getting started